Photograph of me lecturing at the blackboard (credit: R. Benjamin Shapiro, 2002).

 Upcoming events that I'm involved with:

-I do research in computer security.
+I do research and development in computer security.
 In the past, I have worked on areas including intrusion detection, computer forensics, vulnerability analysis, insider threats, elections, and security metrics.
 These days, I am currently particularly interested in control system and cyber-physical system security, and security in high-performance computing and high-bandwidth networking environments.
 I also teach and advise grad students.
 I occasionally do some consulting.

 March 15, 2017: CENIC's Network Security Initiative

 February 10, 2017: Mind the gap: Speaking like a cybersecurity pro